Table of Contents

-The First 3 Stages in Assessing Your Hearing Ability
+The First 3 Steps in Assessing Your Hearing Ability

-Most people follow series of steps when first evaluating their hearing ability.
+Most people follow a series of steps when first evaluating their hearing ability.
 Generally speaking, this includes:

 - Trying an online hearing test which only takes a few minutes.

-- If an online test detects a hearing loss, the next step is to book in for a free face-to-face hearing screening which takes about 30 minutes.
+- If an online test detects a hearing loss, the next step is to contact an audiologist or your general practitioner.

-- Depending on your hearing screening results, you might require a full diagnostic hearing test which will take one hour.
+- Depending on how your discussion goes with your GP or audiologist, you might require a full diagnostic hearing test.

 1. Free Online Hearing Test